GSA/digitalgov.gov/content/resources/an-introduction-to-design-requirements.md

 * [Start with real user needs](https://designsystem.digital.gov/design-principles/#start-with-real-user-needs-2) - Follow USWDS design principles
 * [Methods](https://methods.18f.gov/) - Employ the appropriate method to meet your research goals
 * [Paperwork Reduction Act (PRA)](https://pra.digital.gov/?dg) - Comply with PRA rules when collecting feedback from ten or more people (non-feds)
-* [USWDS Patterns](https://designsystem.digital.gov/patterns/) - Employ patterns to provide a more consistent user experience
+* [USWDS Patterns](https://designsystem.digital.gov/patterns/) - Employ patterns to provide a m.ore consistent user experience
 * [Eight principles of mobile-friendliness](https://digital.gov/guides/mobile-principles/?dg) - Test your site to ensure it works well on any size of screen
 * [Sunrise to Sunset: Building a Customer-centric Digital Ecosystem](https://digital.gov/2022/10/14/sunrise-to-sunset-building-a-customer-centric-digital-ecosystem/) - Learn how GSA built the Digital Lifecycle Program to help GSA web teams manage a website throughout its entire lifecycle.
 * [The U.S. Web Design System (USWDS) and onrr.gov](https://blog-nrrd.doi.gov/USWDS/) - Read this USWDS case study from Dept. of Interior